bhontz/CodingForGoodGaming/README.md

 #### Version History

-Summary of functionality through 2020-04-02
+Summary of functionality through 2020-04-04

+    + UI messaging, dealing and discard completed (need to debug the later two)

     + components of player UI, less how to 'mark' runs and books, complete